 That’s why strawberry chocolate chip muffins are genius!
 Thank you, E!
 I make her recipe a bit healthier by using whole wheat flour and Greek yogurt, and yes, a bit less chocolate and sugar.
 Watch these muffins disappear almost before you get them out of the oven.

-And yes, my daughter loves them!
+My daughter loves them!
 We may just have to name them after her.

 This is a pretty basic muffin recipe.
 You’ll need two bowls and muffin tins.
 It’s up to you whether you want to use cupcake liners or not.
 I usually spray the muffin tins with non-stick cooking spray and skip the liners.
 I love the crisp brown edges of muffins.

 Fold the wet ingredients into the bowl of dry ingredients, and stir gently until everything is mixed together.
-Your batter will be slightly lumpy–that’s okay.
+Your batter will be slightly lumpy – that’s okay.
 Don’t over stir.

 Divide the batter between the muffin cups, pop them into the oven, and bake.
 That’s all there is to it.
 Let the muffins cool for 10 minutes before removing them from the pan so they have a chance to firm up a little.
 Make a cup of coffee or tea while you’re waiting.